 Today, there are many methods for treating infertility, one of which is called ICSI.
-Like other fertility treatments, microinjection or ICSI increases the chance of having children in infertile couples by using sex cells with the highest qualities.
+Like other fertility treatments, microinjection or ICSI treatment increases the chance of having children in infertile couples using sex cells with the highest qualities.

 Of course, the most appropriate treatment method is selected after performing medical examinations and identifying the symptoms and causes of infertility.

 Microinjection or intracytoplasmic sperm injection (ICSI) is one of the IVF technique's newest assisted reproductive techniques (ART).
 This method, now widely employed in Iran, is used when the sperm do not have enough speed and motility to reach and enter the egg.
 In this case, samples of male sperm and female eggs should be fertilized in the laboratory.

 ICSI is usually used when the couple has severe infertility problems and the other methods of assisted reproduction have been unsuccessful.
 Usually, this technique is used when the male partner doesn't have sufficient sperm or cannot produce sperm.

 In general, the conditions that lead to the use of ICSI treatment include:

 - Improper and abnormal shape of the sperm;